hardenedlinux/Debian-GNU-Linux-Profiles/docs/harbian_qa/fuzz_testing/syzkaller_crash_demo.md

 `ls /proc/test`

 ## Modify config file and run syzkaller
-In order to test fileoperatiosn, enable these options in configuration:
+In order to test file operations, enable these options in configuration:
 ```
 "enable_syscalls": [
                 "open$proc",